 - 1 Tablespoon poppy seeds

-- Preheat the oven to 400°F and butter the bottom and sides of a 9×13” pan.
+- Preheat the oven to 400°F and butter the bottom and sides of a 9x13” pan.

-- In a large bowl, combine smash the avocado until smooth(ish).
+- In a large bowl, smash 2 of the avocados until smooth(ish).
 Stir in the dijon mustard, Worcestershire sauce, cream cheese, and turkey meat until combined.

 - Use a bread knife to slice the Hawaiian rolls in half horizontally.
 Place the bottom halves in the buttered baking dish and evenly spread the avocado turkey mixture on.
 Top with the bacon and cheese then return the tops of the Hawaiian rolls onto the sliders.